PavanNeerudu/Robustness-of-Transformers-models/README.md

-# Investigating Robustness of Pre-Trained Transformer-based Language Models
+# Investigating the fine-tuning and robustness of Pre-Trained Transformer-based Language Models
 Pre-trained transformer-based language models have significantly improved the accuracy of various natural language processing tasks, and fine-tuning with these models has shown even better results.
 However, there is a need to evaluate the robustness of these models to different text perturbations.
 This study aims to explore the layer-wise similarity between pre-trained and fine-tuned transformer models, their shared invariance, and their robustness to text perturbations.

 ## Research Questions